California storms bring early ski season, hope for replenished snowpack

-SACRAMENTO, Calif.
-(Reuters) - Snow and rain brought an autumn respite in Northern California from the state’s devastating drought on Monday, with up to 12 inches (30 cm) of snow forecast for the Sierra Nevada mountains, raising hopes for a strong ski season and a replenished snowpack.
+SACRAMENTO, Calif., Nov 9 (Reuters) - Snow and rain brought an autumn respite in Northern California from the state’s devastating drought on Monday, with up to 12 inches (30 cm) of snow forecast for the Sierra Nevada mountains, raising hopes for a strong ski season and a replenished snowpack.

 The drought, now in its fourth year, has ravaged the state’s majestic mountains, contributing to the deaths of millions of pine trees and leaving the state last year with its lowest levels of snow in 500 years.